rjseymour66/documentation/content/en/docs/Golang/json.md

 ## Unmarshal from JSON

-Unmarshalling transforms a JSON object into a memory representation that is executable.
+When you unmarshal a JSON object, you are converting the JSON-encoded bytes into an in-memory object representation, such as a struct.

 ### Example

-Your simple CRM application reads JSON-formatted data from the network in the following format:
+In the following example, your simple CRM application reads JSON-formatted data from the network in the following format:

 ```json
 [